MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Resolves to multiple networks

-When deploying or upgrading Arc resource bridge, you may encounter an error similar to:
+When you deploy or upgrade Arc resource bridge, you may encounter an error similar to:

 `{ "ErrorCode": "PreflightcheckErrorOnPrem",
 "ErrorDetails": "Upgrade Operation Failed with error: \"{\\n \\\"code\\\": \\\"PreflightcheckError\\\",\\n \\\"message\\\": \\\"{\\\\n \\\\\\\"code\\\\\\\": \\\\\\\"InvalidEntityError\\\\\\\",\\\\n \\\\\\\"message\\\\\\\": \\\\\\\"Cannot retrieve vSphere Network 'vmware-azure-arc-01': path 'vmware-azure-arc-01' resolves to multiple networks\\\\\\\",\\\\n \\\\\\\"category\\\\\\\": \\\\\\\"\\\\\\\"\\\\n }\\\",\\n \\\"category\\\": \\\"\\\"\\n }\"" }`

-This occurs when the vSphere network segment resolves to multiple networks, due to multiple vSphere network segments using the same name that is specified in the error.
+This error occurs when the vSphere network segment resolves to multiple networks, due to multiple vSphere network segments using the same name that is specified in the error.
 To fix this error, change the duplicate network name in vCenter (not the network with the appliance VM) or deploy Arc resource bridge on a different network.

 ### Arc resource bridge status is disconnected

 When running the initial Arc-enabled VMware onboarding script, you're prompted to provide a vSphere account.
 This account is stored locally within the Arc resource bridge as an encrypted Kubernetes secret.
 The account is used to allow the Arc resource bridge to interact with vCenter.

 If the vSphere account stored locally within the resource bridge expires, your Arc resource bridge status can become disconnected.
-To fix this, update the credentials within Arc resource bridge and for Arc-enabled VMware by [following the updating vSphere account credentials instructions](/azure/azure-arc/vmware-vsphere/administer-arc-vmware#updating-the-vsphere-account-credentials-using-a-new-password-or-a-new-vsphere-account-after-onboarding).
+Update the credentials within Arc resource bridge and for Arc-enabled VMware by [following the updating vSphere account credentials instructions](/azure/azure-arc/vmware-vsphere/administer-arc-vmware#updating-the-vsphere-account-credentials-using-a-new-password-or-a-new-vsphere-account-after-onboarding).

 ### Error during host configuration